0xbitx/PCPWN/README.md

 <h1 align="center"> DISCLAIMER </h1>

-<h4 align="center">I'm not responsible for anything you do with this program, so please only use it for good and educational purposes. </h4>
+<h4 align="center">I'm not responsible for anything you do with this tutorial, so please only use it for good and educational purposes. </h4>